RaInta/SparseGravitationalWaves/README.md

 <img src="./Figures/HowOMPWorks.jpg">

-This process is halted when the _stopping criterion_ is met.
+This procedure finds the most sparse basis possible to describe the data.
+This new space is guaranteed to have a much smaller dimensionality for sparse data.
+The process is halted when the _stopping criterion_ is met.
 Often we are looking for the _N_ most significant coefficients in the data.
 In this case, we halt the procedure after _N_ loops.
 However, in the case of real-world signals, we don't often get a nice clean signal and have noise to contend with.
 The beauty of OMP is that we can define a noise threshold, &epsilon;, as a stopping criterion.
 This is a Euclidean bound on the total noise of the system.

 ### OMP in action